-Welcome to Part Eight of our current audio entertainment, my serialization of A Christmas Carol by Charles Dickens.
-First-week Founding Member Marian Booker has been enjoying it as an accompaniment to preparations for the season:
+While Mark recovers from some health issues, welcome to Part Eight of our seasonal audio entertainment, Steyn's serialization of A Christmas Carol by Charles Dickens.
+First Week Founding Member Marian Booker enjoyed it as an accompaniment to preparations for the season:

 It has been lovely listening to this story as I decorate the Christmas tree.
 Thanks for this lovely story.